Lisa Thomson: International career

 Thomson made her international debut against England at Broadwood in the 2016 Six Nations opener.
 She is a Scottish Rugby-supported player, who was the captain for Scotland Women for the 2018/19 season.
-When Scotland beat Italy in the Women's Six Nations Championship of 2017, Thomson played a key role, setting up the home side's first try for Chloe Rollie, helping the team fight back from 12-0 down to secure a 14–12 victory.
+When Scotland beat Italy in the Women's Six Nations Championship of 2017, Thomson played a key role, setting up the home side's first try for Chloe Rollie, helping the team fight back from 12–0 down to secure a 14–12 victory.

 Thomson was selected to travel to South Africa with Scotland Women in their first ever tour and their first ever matches in the Southern Hemisphere in 2019, where they obtained two victories.

 She is vice-captain for the 2021 Women's Six Nations Championship.
 The team lost to England and Italy, before beating Wales 27–20 to claim fifth place in the championship.
 Scotland captain of the 2021 Women's Six Nations, Rachel Malcolm, said of her teammate, “For me Lisa is probably the most well-rounded rugby player we have in our Scotland team.
 She leads so well in terms of organising the game and she has a brilliant rugby head and an unbelievable skillset."

-She turned pro in 2016, when she was enlisted as a Stage Three player in the BT Sport Scottish Rugby Academy.
+She turned professional in 2016, when she was enlisted as a Stage Three player in the BT Sport Scottish Rugby Academy.

 In 2022, she was captain at the 2021 Women's Rugby World Cup. and 2022 Commonwealth Games.

+In June 2024, she was named in the British squad for the 2024 Paris Olympics.
+The team finished seventh.
+She was named in Scotland's squad for the 2025 Six Nations Championship.
+She was also selected in the Scottish side for the Women's Rugby World Cup.

 Personal life

-A former pupil of Trinity PS and Hawick HS, Lisa Thomson got involved with rugby at 5 years old playing for the Robbie Dyes in Hawick, and then played through primary school with Jedburgh minis.
+A former pupil of Trinity Primary School and Hawick High School, Thomson got involved with rugby at 5-years-of-age playing for the Robbie Dyes in Hawick, and then played through primary school with Jedburgh minis.
 The town of Hawick is known for its community's passion for rugby and she frequently watched matches with her parents while growing up.

 She played at Langholm youth sections, then a season for Murrayfield Wanderers U18s.
 This was followed by two seasons for Melrose Ladies at 17, playing her first senior rugby there.
-She moved on to play for Edinburgh University, while studying Applied Sports Science there, before interrupting her studies to move to Lille in France for one season.
-She also spent time playing football for junior clubs but has stated in interviews that she preferred rugby as a contact sport.
+She moved on to play for Edinburgh University, while studying applied sports science there, before interrupting her studies to move to Lille, France for one season.
+She also spent time playing Association football for junior clubs but has stated in interviews that she preferred rugby as a contact sport.

-She is also a Community coach at Edinburgh Harlequins Youth Section.
+She is also a community coach at Lismore RFC's youth programme, the Edinburgh Harlequins.